lef-fan/aria/README.md

 [For llama llms installation check here](https://github.com/abetlen/llama-cpp-python)

+(Tested on Linux + NVIDIA GPUS)

 More are coming, work in progress...

 ## Usage
 ```
 python main.py
 ```
+You may edit the default config for your device (change model, specify devices, etc...)

 ## Documentation
 Work in progress...